YearUpMuvaaGhoul/LexxsDeli-SandwichOrderBuilder/README.md

 Simplify the process of adding new signature sandwiches without the need for special classes.

 Special Offers:
 Implement options for Sunday-only specials or seasonal/week-specific special offers.
+Dsicounts or buy one get one options, etc.

+Returning customers:
+The ability to re-order or have previous data from a returning customer for ease of ordering or quick-order options.

 ----------------------------------------------------------------------------------------------------